 Since we are unable to verify the accuracy of the information, please feed or not feed plants to your rabbits at your own risk.
 When in doubt, do your own due diligence and research it.

-But besides simply sending you away to another website, we'd still like to offer a few pointers as to various problematic veggies and/or seeds and trees:
+But besides simply sending you away to another website, we'd still like to offer a few pointers as to various known problematic veggies and/or seeds and trees:

 THESE PRESENT POSSIBLE RABBIT FOOD PROBLEMS

-- Cucumbers and light green lettuces, such as iceberg lettuce, can trigger diarrhea (dysbiosis) in some rabbits until their intestinal flora can balance itself to accommodate the veggies.
+Cucumbers and light green lettuces, such as iceberg lettuce, can trigger diarrhea (dysbiosis) in some rabbits until their intestinal flora can balance itself to accommodate the veggies.
 Additionally, they have minimal nutrient levels and very high water levels.

-- Too much cabbage regularly given might enlarge the thyroid and give digestive problems
+Too much cabbage regularly given might enlarge the thyroid and give digestive problems

-- Rabbits don't do dairy products, as a rule, and especially not pasteurized products.
+Rabbits don't do dairy products, as a rule, and especially not pasteurized products.
 This includes yogurt.

-- All GMOs, due to growth and reproductive problems, plus mounting scientific evidence of mammary cancers
+All GMOs, due to growth and reproductive problems, plus mounting scientific evidence of mammary cancers

-- Potatoes, if even the slightest bit green
+Potatoes, if even a little bit green

-- Too much of theseat one sitting can upset
+Too much of theseat one sitting can upset

 gastrointestinal health.
 The problem is these contain high levels of